 And if you are a camera store, your thoughtful accessories allow the customer to take better pictures.

-Think of add-ons as the insider’s secrets to getting the most out of a product.
-If your salespeople approach add-ons in that manner, they are sharing tips that make the customer respect their background and treat them like a friend.
+What ever you call these add-ons, they are the insider’s secrets to getting the most out of a product.
+If your salespeople approach suggestive selling in that manner, they are sharing tips that make the customer respect their background and treat them like a friend.

 Don't think of add-ons as a way to make more money first, or your employees will look at your customers as if they had dollars in their eyes.
 That repels customers from the add-ons they surely enjoy.